yanivcohen1/microPython/MicroWebSrv/README.rst

     ## control + c to stop the code
     ## control + x to exit repl

-in PS for mobile simulation
+in PS for mobile simulation - need to be without envirment to use external py.exe
     cd C:\Users\yaniv\OneDrive\microPython\MicroWebSrv\workSpace
     py .\main_start_ws.py